slyon/ubuntu-maintainers-handbook/BugReportResponses.md

 Thank you for taking the time to report bugs and help make Ubuntu better.

 This looks like a local configuration issue rather than a bug in the software itself.
 Please check your configuration to make sure it's correct.
-If you need help configuring, you can get community support in the Ubuntu channels on freenode.net, or in http://www.ubuntu.com/support/community
+If you need help configuring, you can get community support in the Ubuntu channels on libera.chat, or in http://www.ubuntu.com/support/community

 I'm marking this "Invalid" because it doesn't appear to be a bug, but if I'm wrong, please change it back to "New" and add some more info to point me in the right direction.
 Use this link as a guide: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html